-What is lactic acid?
-There is no denying the powerful benefits of "acids" in skin care.
-They are some of the most effective ingredients you can use to see an actual change in your skin.
+There is no denying the powerful benefits of “acids” in skin care.
+They are some of the most effective ingredients you can use to see an actual change in your skin…

-Lactic Acid?
-This page will tell you exactly what lactic acid is and when it is right for your skin!
+This page will tell you exactly what lactic acid is and when it is right for you!

 Exactly What Is Lactic Acid?

-It is part of the Alpha Hydroxy group, along with Glycolic Acid (the superstar) and citric acid.
+It is part of the Alpha Hydroxy group (AHA).

 - Reducing fine lines